Taking Notes APS Note-Taking Study Desirable Difficulty Why the Butterfly Died

 2018 Class Sponsor

 April Extra Credit: Create and record a solo, duet or trio vocal performance in which you motivate FCHS students to do their best in class or teach them the rules here.
 You may use the instrumental track to an existing song or write your own music.
 You must write your own lyrics.
 When you submit either a disc or digital copy of your performance, I do keep the copy.
 When you submit your recording, you must also submit a written, complete copy of the lyrics you've created.
 If you are replacing the lyrics to an existing, published performance, your written copy must include a citation crediting that recording (yes, there's a pattern for this on my "Documenting Sources" page) as part of what you hand in.
+Each person in the performance must contribute to the performance and the lyric-writing.
 This is your last chance to do a little extra here at the end of the semester to "wow" me.
 I know you can do amazing things; I've seen you do them.
+This is worth a quiz grade; should you decide to do a music video of your performance in addition to the requirements listed here, I will grade your work as a test rather than as a quiz.

 Yes, it's sophomore year and the work is harder and you have more academic courses, but we can be successful together.
 I have three things: the ability to teach you what you need to know to complete World Literature and Composition successfully, high expectations for what you should bring to our class and do during our time together, and an absolute conviction that you can do all that this course demands of you and more.